FENECON Home 6, 10 & 15 assembly and operating instructions

 2.5.
 Area of application — Electromagnetic compatibility (EMC)

-The low-voltage equipment is intended for use in the following areas of application: - General (public) — Use in other areas of application is not intended.
+The low-voltage equipment is intended for use in the following areas of application:

 2.6.
 General information on the FENECON Home 6, 10 & 15 electrical energy storage system